Marathons, so far…

 16. Tennessee – Nashville St Paddy’s Day Half Marathon in Nashville on March 9, 2024

-17. Missouri – Planned Rock the Parkway Half for April 6, 2024
+17. Missouri – Rock the Parkway Half in Kansas City on April 6, 2024

-18. New Hampshire – Planned Margarita Half for May 12, 2024
+18. New Hampshire – Margarita Half in Portsmouth on May 12, 2024

-20. California – Planned Napa-to-Sonoma Wine Country Half Marathon for July 21, 2024
+20. California – Napa-to-Sonoma Wine Country Half Marathon on July 21, 2024

-21. Ohio – Planned Goodyear Half Marathon in Akron on August 10, 2024
+21. Ohio – Goodyear Half Marathon in Akron on August 10, 2024

 The Carmel Marathon